group-nn-at-icmab-csic/WorMe/paper/paper.md

 # Acknowledgements

-We acknowledge financial support from the Spanish Government through the XXX grant and the XXX grant awarded to ICMAB.
-We also thank the Government of Catalonia (AGAUR) for grant XX.
+We acknowledge financial support from the Spanish Government through the Becas de introducción a la investigación JAE Intro in CSIC institutes grants awarded to Josep Llobet Lladó and Núria Garriga-Alonso.

-XX was supported by the XXX grant.
 We acknowledge discussions with Dr. XX and Dr. XXX.